 Issues to Consider Before Filing an SEC Whistleblower Complaint

 Every client’s potential matter is unique and requires analysis of the specific violation that the whistleblower has uncovered.
-But when we assess most potential Dodd-Frank whistleblower rewards claims, we typically focus on these issues before filing an SEC whistleblower complaint:
+When we assess potential Dodd-Frank whistleblower rewards claims, we typically focus on these issues before filing an SEC whistleblower complaint:

 - What type of securities law violation are you seeking to report?
 Some examples include: